The WWF is run at a local level by the following offices...

 What is WWF doing?

 WWF has been involved in species conservation and addressing the threats to wildlife since the 1960s.
 More recently we work closely with rural communities who live near to major wildlife areas.
+Our influence in wildlife conservation policies assists in balancing environmental goals against social, political and economic needs.
 By empowering people who might otherwise be open to exploitation, we enable the community to benefit from – and value – wildlife, alive rather than dead.

 In all we do, we take a holistic approach towards ensuring that wildlife is valued by people and able to thrive within functioning well-managed landscapes.